For Tech Support call (866) 476-5101. Be sure to have your model and serial numbers, along with the date of installation ready.

 Not completely.
 There will always be some dust that settles on furniture, as is it is too heavy to stay airborne and travel through your air cleaner.
 To ensure your air cleaner is providing the greatest benefit, either run it continuously or run it often to keep air circulating through the air cleaner.
 Be sure to change your air filter media as recommended; or in the case of an electronic air cleaner, clean it per the recommended intervals.
 Be sure to use authentic GeneralAire® replacement filter media.

-The warranty on GeneralAire® residential air cleaners range from 5 to 10 years, depending on the unit purchased.
+The warranty on GeneralAire® residential air cleaners range from 5 to 10 years, depending on the model purchased.

 Air cleaner filters are made of a variety of materials, including fiberglass, cotton, carbon, paper and even metal.

 Carbon (often found in HEPA air cleaner filters) is used because it is very safe and effective in eliminating harmful gases, molecules, chemicals, fumes and odors from the air.
 HEPA filters are made out of very fine glass threads with a diameter of less than 1 micron (a micron is 0.00004 in, 0.001 mm).
 By comparison, a human hair has a diameter of about 75 microns (0.003 in, 0.07 mm).
 The fine glass threads are tangled together and compressed to form a filter mat.
 HEPA filters will collect particles down to 0.3 microns (0.00001 in, 0.0003 mm) in diameter.
 Because GeneralAire® HEPA Air Filtration Systems combine HEPA filters with carbon-based materials, they stop mold spores, bacteria, viruses, pet dander and dust, and also help to eliminate harmful gasses and odors from your home.
 Thus, the air that leaves this type of air purifying system is cleansed and almost totally free from contaminants.

 For several reasons: